OpenGVLab/PhyGenBench/PhyGenEval/semantic/PhyGenbench.md

 # Video Evaluation Tool

-This is a tool for evaluating the quality of generated videos, primarily based on GPT-4 and computer vision technologies.
+This is a tool for evaluating the quality of generated videos, primarily based on GPT-4o.

 ## Requirements